supameow/8-Week-SQL-Challenge-2026/case-study-1/solution.md

 | B           | sushi        | 2021-01-04 |

 ---
-**Query #8**

-    -- Task 8: What is the total items and amount spent for each member before they became a member?
+Task 8: What is the total items and amount spent for each member before they became a member?
 ```sql
     select
        s.customer_id,